top of page

 BLAX MUSEUM | Creator, Producer, Director, Curator & Performer

-BLAX MUSEUM is a performance showcase created by Michelle R. Smith that is open to all forms and dedicated to honoring notable black figures in American history and culture.
-It is an annual event featuring Black artists from Northeast Ohio, who celebrate our ancestors through tribute and original art and presentations.
+BLAX MUSEUM is an annual performance showcase created by Michelle R. Smith that is open to all forms and dedicated to honoring notable black figures in American history and culture.
+BLAX MUSEUM features Black artists from all over Northeast Ohio, celebrating our ancestors through inspired tributes, original art, and even educational presentations.

 For more information about BLAX MUSEUM, or if you are interested in becoming a part of the event or hosting a performance, contact Michelle R. Smith at MRSQ0927@gmail.com or 330-622-0606.